-Activate warnings on obsolescent features (Annex J).
+'Activate warnings on obsolescent features (Annex J).'

 If this warning option is activated, then warnings are generated for calls to subprograms marked with pragma Obsolescent and for use of features in Annex J of the Ada Reference Manual.
 In the case of Annex J, not all features are flagged.
-In particular use of the renamed packages (like Text_IO) and use of package ASCII are not flagged, since these are very common and would generate many annoying positive warnings.
+In particular, uses of package ASCII are not flagged, since these are very common and would generate many annoying positive warnings.
 The default is that such warnings are not generated.